adisciple50/ActivateLauncher/README.md

 different launcher shapes
 to avoid being sued

-Basicly its going to be an artistic spinoff of the windows 8 menu. starting with squares and rectangles, but with extra shapes coming later to avoid copyright infringement later on.
+Basicaly its going to be an artistic spinoff of the windows 8 menu. starting with squares and rectangles, but with extra shapes coming later to avoid copyright infringement later on.

 nods to microsoft. well integrate hotmail AND google if you dont sue us. both can be enabled and disabled.